 How many blondes are there in the world?

 So how many blondes are there in the world?
 To give you an answer right away: approximately 1,8% of the (adult) people in the world have (real) blonde hair.
 This is an extreme low number, maybe even lower than you think can be true.
 But think of the Chinese population for example.
 Stereo typically black haired and they count for a fifth of the world’s population.
 India and South America are also almost completely populated with dark haired people, together they count around 1,5 billion people, around 20% of the world as well.
 Actully the only area with high percentage of blonde people is (North) Europe.

 Only 1,8% of people in the world have blonde hair

-So where do you find blonde people?
-Mostly in North Europe, as is clear from the world map with the percentage of blonde haired people.
-The colors represent the amount of blonde haired people, not hair colors on itself.
+So you’ll most likely find blonde people in North Europe, as is clear from the world map with the percentage of blonde haired people.
+The colors on the map represent the amount of blonde haired people, not hair colors on itself.
 On the map you can clearly see that there is almost no blonde haired people in Central America, Africa, the Middle East and Asia.
-Or to look at it in another way; around the equator which actually supports the first theory.
-Mix the first theory with colonization and we can go a long way of explaining why blonde haired people live in the countries and regions we now know they do.
+Or to look at it in another way; around the equator, which actually supports the first theory.

-In North Europe you will find the highest percentage of blonde haired people.
+As said; in North Europe you will find the highest percentage of blonde haired people.
 From 45% to 80% of the people in North European countries has blonde hair.
-From Belgium and the Netherlands to Scandinavia and even up to Iceland and Estonia you can find high concentrations of blonde people.
+From Belgium and the Netherlands to Scandinavia and even up to Iceland and Estonia you can find high concentrations of blonde haired people.
 With the increasing mobility of people and the globalization this might change in the future.
-The blonde gene is actually less likely to pass on to the next generation when mixed with the gene that generates a darker color of hair.
+Although te blonde gene is actually less likely to pass on to the next generation when mixed with the gene that generates a darker color of hair.
 This leads to the believe of some people that one day there will be no more blonde haired people left.

 - The word blonde comes from old French (blund)

 - The English word Blonde was first used in 1481

 - Blonde women, after pregnancy, often have darker hair because of hormones which affect pigmentation